lakejs/lake-docs/guide/index.md

 * **Stability**: Lake uses extensive test cases to ensure its stability.
 All of its features have been carefully tested.

 * **Easy customization**: Lake's interface and data model is based on the DOM.
-This means you can do anything that you can do in the DOM.
+This means you can do anything that can be done in the DOM.